garylirocks/quickrefs/azure-monitor.markdown

     - "Search jobs": data matching paticular criteria
     - or "Restore": data from a paticular time range
   - Up to 7 years

+- Conversion between data plans
+  - In some cases, you only care some kind of aggregated data, you can ingest data as Basic or Auxiliary logs, and use a "Summary Rule" to generate the aggregated data you want in Analytics Logs
+  - "Search Job" will bring data back to Analytics Logs

 ### Access Control